kirso/KirillSo.com/src/content/post/new-post/index.md

 ---
-title: "How to personally develop"
+title: Development
-description: "An aggregation of all advice on personal development in 1000 words."
+description: An aggregation of all advice on personal development in 1000 words.
-publishDate: "2024-02-11"
+publishDate: 2024-02-11
-tags: ["meta", "life", "essay"]
+tags: [meta, life, essay]
 draft: true
 coverImage:
-  src: "./smartphone-zombies.png"
+  src: ./smartphone-zombies.png
-  alt: "Zombie-like people holding smartphones"
+  alt: Zombie-like people holding smartphones
-  credit: "Steve Cutts"
+  credit: Steve Cutts
 ---

 The reason we